Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

 \section{Discussion}

-In the experiment, the administration of the Ketamine-Medetomidine cocktail led to alterations on various networks properties on the five physiological frequency bands analyzed.
-The most prominent alterations were observed in Theta, Alpha and Beta bands.
-Those experimental observations indicate that the Ketamine-Medetomidine cocktail affected in a more expressive manner neural activities given between 4 and 30Hz.
-Once the anesthetic agents promoted physiological changes in the animal model, reducing drastically its cognitive capacity and level of consciousness, those results suggest that neural processes and activities related to cognition and consciousness may be mainly given in frequencies between 4 and 30 Hz.
+In the experiment, the administration of the Ketamine-Medetomidine cocktail led to alterations in various network properties on the five physiological frequency bands analyzed.
+The most remarkable alterations occurred in the Theta, Alpha, and Beta bands.
+Those experimental observations indicate that the Ketamine-Medetomidine cocktail affected more expressively neural activities occurring between 4 and 30Hz.
+Once the anesthetic agents promoted physiological changes in the animal subject, drastically reducing its cognitive capacity and level of consciousness, suggest that neural processes and activities related to cognition and consciousness may primarily occur within frequencies ranging from 4 to 30 Hz.\\

-Changes on many topological properties of the networks occurred within about one and a half minutes after the administration of the anesthetics.
-This observation of prominent alterations in such a fast and simultaneous way on distinct properties of the graphs highly indicates a phase transition on the networks architecture.
-The fact of being registered quite after the injection of the anesthetic cocktail, brings high confidence that the changes observed during the experiment are directly related to the physiological effects of the anesthetics on the animal (rapid and expressive reduction in the level of consciousness).
+Changes in several topological properties of the networks occurred within approximately one and a half minutes after administering the anesthetics.
+This observation of consistent changes occurring rapidly and simultaneously in different properties of the graphs strongly indicates a phase transition in the network's architecture.
+Furthermore, the fact that phenomena occurred straight after the injection of the anesthetic cocktail provides strong confidence that the changes observed during the experiment are directly related to the physiological effects of the anesthetics on the animal (a rapid and expressive reduction in the level of consciousness).

-Those results are very interesting according to the perspective of the \textit{modern network science}, once they bring empirical evidence involving relations between a change in the behavior of a real system and alterations into its respective networks.
-Being in agreement with one of the greatest premises of complex systems science, which states that the behavior exhibited by a system is intimately related to its structure, that is, with the specific way how the elements of the system establish interactions.
+Those results are exciting according to the perspective of the \textit{Modern Network Science} once they bring empirical evidence involving relations between a change in the behavior of a natural system and alterations in its respective underlying networks.
+They are in agreement with one of the remarkable premises of complex systems science, which states that the behavior exhibited by a system is intimately related to its structure, that is, to the specific way in which the elements of the system establish interactions.

-This is one of the first papers to report the existence, and to bring an estimative of the structure and dynamics of large scale functional brain networks respective to the induced state of anesthesia.
+The present research is one of the first papers to report the existence and estimate the structure and dynamics of large-scale functional brain networks respective to induced general anesthesia.